| | CIRRUS Monthly Proficiency

 to landing including the roundout, flare, touchdown, and go-around

 procedures in the event a go-around is required.
+All information

 pertains to both the CIRRUS SR22 and SR20, unless otherwise noted.